-CREST, headed by Director, Dr Andy Dixon (University of Chichester) and the Research Group, received SDF pump-priming funding from HEFCE matched by phased subscriptions from its Members.
+CREST, headed by Director, Professor Peter Childs, Newman University, and the Research Group, received SDF pump-priming funding from HEFCE matched by phased subscriptions from its Members.

 CREST has now successfully moved into a phase of self-sustained funding as a result of its growing membership.
-The network is managed by Rachel Persad, Senior Policy Adviser (Research & Innovation) at GuildHE.
+The network is managed by Rachel Persad, Policy Manager (Research & Innovation) at GuildHE.

 Through its collaborative projects, summer school, events programme, skills and subject-based seminars and Virtual Research Environment, the Consortium works to enhance the research cultures of its 25+ member institutions, and to communicate their ongoing achievements to stakeholders, the wider Higher Education community and the general public.
 This activity is particularly important given the key role played by the specialised, translational, entrepreneurial and socially innovative research undertaken at CREST Member institutions, which is central to ensuring local, regional and national growth in the UK.